 As I mentioned, the longer your Bigos cooks, the better.

+Have you ever eaten Bigos?
 What is your favorite Polish dish?
-Please leave a comment below and let us know.
-We want to eat it.
+Please leave a comment below.